-We have a good Sunday School at our church, why should we start a small group ministry?
+We have a good Sunday school at our church, why should we start a small group ministry?
 If it is in the culture and leadership to do it, yes.
 This will give more people more options to grow as Christ followers and develop leadership skills.
-If you are thinking about starting a small group ministry, read my recent article entitled, Things to Think About Before Starting a Small Group Ministry.
-LINK We are all on the same team, we all have the same game plan - to bring as many people to Christ as possible and develop them into the likeness of Christ.
+If you are thinking about starting a small group ministry, read my recent article entitled, 10 things before you start a small group.
+We are all on the same team, we all have the same game plan - to bring as many people to Christ as possible and develop them into the likeness of Christ.
 Why not do it in whatever way works best for your church and your culture?